 Using Nokia as an example, “the dip” explains that strategy must change along with tactics.
 Each year Nokia discontinued models of phones.
 But for years, their overall strategy didn’t change.
 Once their interest in producing the best phones on the market waned, so did interest in their brand.

 When companies are clear about their strategies, the market can and does forgive missteps.
 Especially when they’re able to change their tactics in reaching their goal.

-While this “dip” refers to investments and ventures, the same can apply for remote work.
+While this “dip” refers to investments and ventures, the same can apply to remote work.
 The excitement was high, but without actions to sustain it, a lull can occur.
 It’s the psychology of being a one-hit-wonder as opposed to a successful artist with consistent top ten hits.

 With many organizations reaching months under remote work, individuals may be hitting their “dip.”
 The initial excitement has turned to complacency.
 Productivity has sputtered and communication is slipping.
-Without action, the results will be the next to slide.
+Without action, the results will be the next slide.

 How do you pull the team out of the dip and take them from one-hit-wonders to legendary rock stars?

 7 Ways to Overcome the Dip of Remote Work

 1) Promote a Culture of Communication